sjang1594/self-study/metal/Transformation/README.md

 ### View Matrix
 * This matrix is used to transform the world coordinates to the camera coordinates.

 For example, if we translate view matrix to be 0, 0, 4, then the camera is looking at the origin point (0, 0, 0) from the positive z-axis. which also means, setting the object to be 4 units away from the camera.
+For Instance, if you want the camera location to be -4, then you will set translation(0, 0, -4) for the view matrix, then you are setting the camera to be (0, 0, -4).
+In this case, you won't be able to see the texture. because it's basically out of the scene.
+But if you use `inverse` view matrix, it means you basically flip the coordinate, which in this case, you will put the object into the positive-z direction for 4 unit away from camera.

+It's more clear that I have `lookedAt` vector to clear things out.
 ### Keywords
 * Model Transformation
 * View Transformation